Fimeo/ETNA-Notification/README.md

 Notifications are send only one time for each user on his dedicated channel.

 Still to do on this project :
-- The web page to register
-- Gin controller to make the register step
-- Handle the case to add the bot on multiple servers
+- Handle the case to add the bot on multiple servers (remove configuration channels)
-- `/stop` command to remove the etna account information, close the channel
 - Save all pending notifications as notifications sent on the connect step.

 ### Note :